inveniosoftware/troubleshooting/README.md

 # Invenio Troubleshooting

-The purpose of this repository is to serve as a troubleshooting knowledge base for Invenio.
-The issues are used much like a forum to either ask questions or post solutions to general problems encountered with Invenio.
+The purpose of this repository is to serve as a troubleshooting knowledge base for Invenio, helping the community to better communicate and avoiding that the same problem is rediscovered and solved multiple times by different developers.

+We use the GitHub issues much like a forum to either ask questions or post solutions to general problems encountered with Invenio.

+Trial period: We run this during a trial period of 2 months to see if it gains traction in the community.

 ### Communication channels